Ghost Story (1981 film): Filming

+Special makeup effects

+The film's special makeup effects were designed by makeup artist Dick Smith.
+Smith and a team of artists created multiple life-sized puppets of Eva/Alma in different stages of decay.
+Smith also created a "faceless" dummy with a gaping mouth and no eyes that was to be used as an apparition of Eva, but it ultimately was not included in the final film.
+The "eyeless apparition" design was later used in a hallucination sequence in the 1999 film House on Haunted Hill, with Smith receiving credit for the design.

 Release

 Box office

 Universal Pictures vied for a Christmastime release for the film based on its wintry setting, and had originally slated a tentative release date of December 11, 1981.
-Advance test screenings were held between October 9–11, 1981 in Denver, Colorado and Boston, Massachusetts.
+Advance test screenings were held between October 9 and 11, 1981, in Denver, Colorado and Boston, Massachusetts.
 The film opened in the United States with a wide release two months later on December 18, 1981.
 Limited engagement screenings of the film took place on December 16.
 It grossed a total of $23,371,905 at the United States box office, and was the third-highest grossing horror film of 1981 and the 34th-highest grosser of the year.

 Critical response

 Critical reception was mixed to negative upon release.
-Rotten Tomatoes gave it a 29% "rotten" rating based on 31 reviews.

 Roger Ebert gave the film a favorable review, praising the performances and considering it an improvement on Straub's novel.
 In The New York Times, Vincent Canby had the opposite view, also praising the performances but feeling that the movie oversimplified Straub's story and themes.
 He also criticized the central mystery and revelation as "humdrum" and anticlimactic after a strong build-up.
 Variety agreed with Canby that the filmmakers failed to translate Straub's novel to screen, stating that there were "isolated and excellent moments separated by artful but ordinary sketches."
 Rex Reed of the New York Daily News similarly noted the film's cast as "wasted," and lambasted the film as a "horrible" adaptation of the source novel.

 The Time Out film guide deemed it a "disastrous distillation of Peter Straub's overrated but at least tolerably coherent novel."
 TV Guide awarded the film two out of four stars, criticizing Cohen's screenplay, but adding: "Director John Irvin does manage to evoke some mood and atmosphere from the snowy New England setting, and the performances from the four veteran lead players are enjoyable."

 In 1982, the film was nominated for a Saturn Award for Best Horror Film.

 Home media

 Ghost Story was released on DVD on March 25, 1998, by Image Entertainment.
 Universal repressed the DVD with an alternate cover art, which was released September 7, 2004.
 The film received its first Blu-ray release in the United States on November 24, 2015, by Scream Factory.
 This release featured new bonus material, including an audio commentary with director John Irvin, as well as interviews with Peter Straub, Alice Krige, Lawrence D. Cohen, Burt Weissbourd, and Bill Taylor.

+Second Sight Films have also released a Blu-ray.